 8 Signs Of A Bad Or Failing Coolant Temperature Sensor

-Symptoms Of A Bad Coolant Temp Sensor
+Symptoms of a Bad Coolant Temp Sensor

 An engine coolant temperature sensor is essential for the optimal performance of your car.
 The engine coolant temperature sensor’s job is to measure the coolant temperature for the engine control module.